puppetlabs-toy-chest/puppetserver-memmeasure/README.md

 * `num-containers` - The number of JRuby ScriptingContainers that the tool will create while running scenarios.
 This setting is optional.
 If it is not specified, 4 containers will be created.

+* `num-catalogs` - The number of catalogs compiled for a combination of parameters for any scenarios that involve compiling catalogs.
+This setting is optional.
+If it is not specified, 4 catalogs will be compiled per the appropriate scenarios.